jakobgetz/wat-the-wasm.nvim/README.md

 Use these commands on your `.wat` files to explore the assembler.
 ```
 :Wat2Wasm     -- display WebAssembly Text as WebAssembly Binary
-:Wasm2Wat     -- display WebAssembly Binary as WebAssembly Text
+:Wat2Wat      -- display WebAssembly Text, with the information the WebAssembly Binary contains
-:WatTheWasm   -- display WebAssembly Text as WebAssembly Binary with verbose Information
+:WatTheWasm   -- display WebAssembly Text as WebAssembly Binary with verbose information
-:WatToggle    -- toggle between WebAssembly Text, Verbose WebAssembly Binary and WebAssembly Text that gets generated from the Binary
+:Wat2Wat      -- revert back to the original WebAssembly Text
 ```

 ## Config